Updated: May 10, 2021

 Corporal punishment is a hot button issue for many people going through divorce and custody cases as parenting styles and opinions often differ dramatically when it comes to corporal punishment.
 It's important to know the facts so you and your co-parent can make informed decisions about the best way to discipline your children or, you can actively discuss this issue with them.

 The law in Michigan says that a parent may use "reasonable force" to discipline a child.
 This can be generally interpreted to mean that only an "open hand" can be used and never above the shoulders.
 Force may not be "reasonable" if a mark is left on the child.
 Even a slight blow to a child's head can potentially cause serious damage to a developing child's brain.
+It's important to note that a third party should never use corporal punishment on your child.

 So "spanking" a child with an open hand isn't necessarily illegal, but if that force is deemed to be excessive, which can include too many slaps, you may have Child Protective Services involved.
 It is, however, illegal to hit a child with an object.
 This can include a belt, stick, spoon, paddle, shoe, etc.